dotnet/roslyn/Roadmap.md

 * Review and refine the design of the REPL window.
 * Review and refine the design of the scripting API.

+[Update 7/25/15] You can read our [Interactive Design Meeting notes](https://github.com/dotnet/roslyn/issues?q=label%3A%22Design+Notes%22+label%3AInteractive-Scripting) to learn more about what features we are planning for 1.1 and the scripting dialect.

 # IDE Support
 * Find All References performance
 * Rename conflict-detection improvements